mco-gh/mco.dev/content/post/edu/immune.md

 coverImage = "/img/immune.png"
 +++

 Check out this fascinating and beautifully produced visual explaination of the wonders of your immune system.
-You'll be amazed by the incredible things going on in your body every day, about which you are able to remain blissfully ignorant, unless it stops working.
+You'll be amazed by the incredible things going on in your body every day, about which you are able to remain blissfully ignorant, unless they stops working.

 <!--more-->